 Once done, your image is safe, and we’ll now see how to flash it on another card.

 Restoring the image to any SD card

-I have had to many backups in my life that didn’t work when needed, so consider that we are never sure if a backup will work in real conditions 🙂
+I have had too many backups in my life that didn’t work when needed, so we can never be sure if a backup will work in real conditions :).

-What you can do, is to insert another SD card in your computer, and flash it with the image.
+What you can do, is insert another SD card in your computer and flash it with the image.

 To do this, you can use Win32 Disk Imager almost the same way:

 - Pick the device letter in the list.

 - And click on “Write” to start the copy:

 If you prefer, there are other tools to do the same thing.

 The one I recommend everywhere on this website is Etcher.
 You can also use Raspberry Pi Imager if you want (official software from the Raspberry Pi Foundation).